-Synnefo has three main components providing the corresponding services:
+Synnefo has three main components which provide the corresponding services:

 This is an overview of the Synnefo services: